Jonathan India Player Props: Reds vs. Rangers

 Jonathan India At The Plate

-- India has 24 hits this season and a team-best OBP of .400.

-- Among the qualified hitters, he ranks 41st in batting average, while his on-base percentage ranks 19th and he is 86th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 44th, his on-base percentage ranks 24th, and he is 96th in the league in slugging.

-- He has homered in one of 23 games, and in 1% of his plate appearances.
+- He has gone deep in one of 24 games, and in 1% of his plate appearances.

-- India has driven in a run in seven games this year (30.4%), including one multiple-RBI game.
+- In eight games this season (33.3%), India has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.